greyhamwoohoo/ssh-windows-linux-cloud/README.md

 # ssh-windows-linux-cloud
 Terraform manage Windows + Linux instances.
-The Linux Box acts as the 'server' with the public SSH key; the Windows Box acts as the 'client' with the private SSH Key placed and configured by these scripts.
+The Linux Box acts as the 'server' with the public SSH key; the Windows Box acts as the 'client' with the private SSH Key placed and configured (or available).
 Various implementations are provided.

 ## Security Caution
 All of these solutions use instance 'meta-data' in some form (user-data in AWS; meta-data in GCP).
 Yes: the private key is available in the metadata and therefore available to anything running in the instance(s).
 The security implications vary depending on your cloud provider.
 For a more secure solution, use whatever least privelege techniques you normally use to secure your sensitive data.